-Almost 3.6 million people currently live in Connecticut.
-Of those, 21% of the state’s population is currently 50-64 years old (746,093 residents).
+Important: We updated this article in May 2023 to make sure all info below is both current and correct.
+A little more than 3.6 million people currently live in Connecticut.
+Of those, 21% of the state’s population is currently 50-64 years old (769,447 people).
 Once you turn 50, it gets much easier qualify for Social Security Disability Insurance (SSDI) benefits!
-Yet in December 2020, just 2.2% received monthly Connecticut disability benefits from the federal SSDI program.
-Another 1.7% qualified for the federal Supplemental Security Income (SSI) program’s monthly benefits.
+Yet in December 2022, just 2% received monthly Connecticut disability benefits from the federal SSDI program.
+Another 1.6% qualified for the Supplemental Security Income (SSI) program’s monthly benefits.
 If you must stop working at least 12 months due to health problems, then you may qualify for Connecticut disability.
-Right now, two federal as well as two state-run programs offer cash benefits to eligible disabled applicants.
-So, which program’s most likely to approve you?
-And how many different payments can you qualify for each month?
+Right now, two federal as well as two state-run programs offer cash benefits for disabled applicants.
 Learn how these programs work (including which order to file your applications in) to maximize your Connecticut disability benefits below.

 Tips to Maximize Your Connecticut Disability Payments

-Four different programs currently provide monthly Connecticut disability payments to qualified applicants.
+Four different programs currently provide monthly Connecticut disability payments to those who qualify.
 However, you cannot receive money from all four at the same time.
 Importantly, both state-run programs only approve claims from people who’ve already applied for benefits at the federal level first.
 For this reason, we’ll walk you through those two programs first.
-Then, we’ll explain how to navigate the two state-run programs that provide Connecticut disability benefits.
+Then, we’ll explain how the two state programs that provide Connecticut disability benefits work.

 Most people should file claims for Connecticut disability benefits in the following order: